 Favorite episode?
 Achieving creative dreams, a deep dive into the creative process, the mess and the beauty in having a finished product.
 The episode is inspired by the completion of Tanja’s book, Work Optional.

 Ever hear of anyone who saved money in their teens so they could buy a piece of real estate straight out of college?
 In case you haven’t, let me introduce you to Jamila Souffrant.
 Raised in Brooklyn New York by a single mom, Jamila knew and understood the concept of hard work.
 When her friends were out splurging on the latest trends, she was saving all her coins with the single goal of buying a property – and she did it.

 Today she hosts the Journey to Launch Podcast that teaches and inspires others to pursue financial freedom.

 Favorite episode?
-The Black Tax: The cost of being black in America which covers some challenges unique to minorities in America and how they can overcome and essentially “catch up” financially.
+The Black Tax: The cost of being black in America covers some challenges unique to minorities in America and how they can overcome and essentially “catch up” financially.